qzhan321/Bayesian-formulation-varcoding-MOI-estimation/README.md

 - [Contact](#Contact)

 ## Overview and Background
-We summarize the main steps of a Bayesian approach for MOI (multiplicity of infection) estimation, proposed in [Tiedje K.E., Zhan Q., Ruybal-Pesántez S., Tonkin-Hill G., He Q., Tan M.H., Argyropoulos D.C., Deed S.L., Ghansah A., Bangre O., Oduro A.R., Koram K.A., Pascual M., Day K.P., 2023.
-Measuring changes in Plasmodium falciparum var census population size and structure in response to sequential malaria control interventions. medRxiv. https://doi.org/10.1101/2023.05.18.23290210.](https://doi.org/10.1101/2023.05.18.23290210)
+We summarize the main steps of an extended, Bayesian formulation of *var*coding for MOI (multiplicity of infection) estimation, proposed in [Tiedje and Zhan et al, *eLife*.](https://doi.org/10.7554/eLife.91411.1)

 The multiplicity of infection (MOI), defined as the number of genetically distinct parasite strains co-infecting a host, is one key epidemiological parameter for measuring malaria transmission and evaluating malaria interventions.
 Estimating MOI remains challenging especially in high-transmission endemic settings where individuals typically carry multiple co-occurring infections, recently reviewed in [Labbé et al., 2023](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010816).